 What is a fika?

-The Swedish word fika roughly translates as "coffee" or "to have a coffee," however, drinking a cup of coffee every day isn't what makes a fika.
+The Swedish word fika roughly translates as "coffee" or "to have a coffee," but drinking coffee isn't what makes a fika.
 Over the past hundred years, the concept has evolved to signify a pause in one's day to take a break, enjoy a coffee (or tea), and often, a pastry.

 It's more about taking time out of your day to relax and socialize than making a pit stop just long enough to caffeinate before hurrying onward with your day.